drewm27/speakerrankings/large-size-pages/LG+PN7.md

 share-description: "The LG PN7 ranks #61 out of 75 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The LG PN7 ranks #61 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
+The LG PN7 ranks #61 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #61 LG PN7: $150
 - Negatives: No deep bass